ilknur2603/Readme-Generator/README.md

 ---

-##Project Name
+##Project Name :
-*README GENERATOR
+_*README GENERATOR_

 ##Project Description

-*Creating Readme.md fil with /high quality
+_*Creating Readme.md file with high quality_

-#Technologies Used/
+#Technologies Used :
-*HTML,CSS,JavaScript,BootStrap,md Cheat Sheet,JQuery,Node.JS
+_*HTML,CSS,JavaScript,BootStrap,md Cheat Sheet,JQuery,Node.JS_

-##Installation/
+##Installation :
-npm -v 8.4.2
+_npm -v 8.4.2_

 ##Usage
-*After using the node index.js command, running the app is simple!
-You will be given a number of prompts to answer.
+_After using the node index.js command, running the app is simple!
+You will be given a number of prompts to answer._
-*Once you answer all of the questions the README.md file will be created in the /dist folder of the project.
+_Once you answer all of the questions the README.md file will be created in the /dist folder of the project._
-*This process can be seen in the GIF below.
-From there simply copy the README from the /dist directory *and paste it in your new project.
+_This process can be seen in the GIF below.
+From there simply copy the README from the /dist directory_ _and paste it in your new project._
 [How it look?](https://drive.google.com/file/d/1ejnzKxxUaQMYWcuJ6-hsm4rKb-O2fmBb/view)
 ![README GENERATOR](https://github.com/ilknur2603/Readme-Generator/blob/main/assets/Screenshot/readme.genarator.gif)